nejukmaster/ProjectA/ProjectA/Assets/Character/Shader/README.md

 Character Shader Part
 =====================
-#### Character Shader is based on unity-chan, and written with hlsl because this project is on URP.
+#### Character Shader is based on unity-chan, and written with hlsl because this project runs on URP.
 Following is what I made to implement Illustrative NRP Shader
 >  1. Skin Shader With Diffuse Wraping
 >  2. Body Shader With Diffuse Wraping and Normal Map
 >  3. Hair Shader With Diffuse Wraping and Normal Map